 - Community Health Workers, a Health Equity Workforce with Anne Ganey of the Minnesota Community Health Worker Alliance, Habiba Rashi of Minnesota Council of Churches Refugee Services, and the Mayo Clinic Health System.

 - Somos Lideres Latinos: Developing a Culturally-Specific Leadership Kit for Latinx residents in Rural Minnesota with Dr. Fernando Burga, Dr. Silvia Alvarez, Gabriela Burk, Mayra Monarrez , Mireya Serrano, a team of University of Minnesota faculty, extension, and residents.
 This presentation demonstrates the work of Latinos en Accion (LEA), a community group from Dodge Center, MN composed by Latina mothers.
 In collaboration with University of Minnesota Faculty and Extension Staff, LEA members developed leadership workshops addressing race, identity, culture and gender as key components of capacity building.
 The toolkit included the application of graphic instruments and reflections based on Latinx core values: family, history, and language.
-The presentation will show the instruments and the lessons learned to consider the development of leadership training kits focused on the cultural experience of People of color by People of color.
+The presentation showed the instruments and the lessons learned to consider the development of leadership training kits focused on the cultural experience of People of color by People of color.

 Community Groups & Nonprofits: